chicki-ricki/SimpleCalc_v3.0/README.md

 As soon as everyone had finished their work, new messages from an anonymous person popped up on their phones:

 > Thank you.
 I see you all did well.
 That's great, even though the algorithms predicted it from the beginning.
 Please set up a secure connection to the server specified in the following message and connect to the specified chat room.
 There we will be able to talk freely and calmly.
 I also have some special information for Thomas and John regarding your friend, Seb.
 I will expect you in the chat room!

+💡 [Tap here](https://forms.yandex.ru/cloud/641830b1d046880058656bb4/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.